DragonStorm25/portfolio/docs/assignments/assignment1.md

 - Uses social media to look at memes, talk to friends, and find information about special interests
     - Looks at memes on Instagram
     - Talks to friends on Instagram and Discord
-    - Looks at Pokemon information/news on Twitter
+    - Looks at Pokémon information/news on Twitter
 - Commonly sees misinformation, but it’s usually in the form of memes and is easy to distinguish from the truth
 - Talked about how they would discuss misinformation with their friends with the potential that it was true
     - Sometimes someone would look it up and find it to be false